-Today’s featured essential oil is an exquisite citrus that has a front row seat in my oil cabinet for it’s
+Today’s featured essential oil is an exquisite citrus that has a front-row seat

 uplifting and antidepressant properties.